ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The SELECT export pipeline resolves `ValueId`s in the same row-by-row fashion as the original CONSTRUCT implementation.
 Applying the same batching and caching approach to the SELECT export pipeline is a natural next step, and could yield similar speedups for SELECT queries

+# Declaration on the Use of Generative AI
+Generative AI tools (Claude Code, Anthropic) were used in the preparation of this work in the following ways: brainstorming and evaluating implementation ideas; exploring and analyzing the QLever codebase; generating code prototypes and measurement scripts; and assisting in drafting, structuring, and formulating text in this report.

+All ideas, designs, implementations, measurements, and written content were reviewed, verified, and revised by the author.

+The author takes full responsibility for the accuracy and integrity of all content in this report.

 # References
 [^1]: W3 Org.
 "RDF Primer" https://www.w3.org/TR/rdf11-primer/ Accessed 2026-04-01.